bchimborazo/claims-analysis/README.md

 6. Open `notebooks/claims_analysis.ipynb`
 7. Run all cells

-Summary of key findings (3-5 bullet points)
+Summary of key findings (3-5 bullet points):
 - Top Provider: SB Internists is the highest-volume billing provider with 152 claims.
 - Payer Mix: Medicare is the top payer with 62.37% of claims, followed by Healthfirst FFS at 11.86%.
 - Common Procedures: Critical care (CPT 99291) is the most frequently billed procedure, often associated with acute respiratory failure (J96.01).